stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

     // Populate resource
     res.populate(write);

-    // Update flag
-    assert dirty;
-    dirty = false;
 }
 ```

-Notes:

-* The write descriptor is dependant on the binding, the resource __and__ the descriptor set itself (hence `Entry` is a local class with a reference to the parent descriptor set).

-* The `dirty` flag is reset as a side-effect of the populate method (not pretty but works).

 To apply a batch of updates we first enumerate the modified resources and transform the results to an array of write descriptors: